What is Millet:

 The third one is the Foxtail Millet; it is locally called Kangu.
 Foxtail Millet provides a host of nutrients and possesses many health benefits, has a sweet nutty flavor, and is considered to be the most digestible and non-allergic grains available.
 The delicious Kangu Kheer is prepared out of this millet.

 The fourth one is the Barnyard Millet which is locally called Khira.
-This crop is grown in very less area but it has the potential to deliver better income to the farmers.
+This crop is grown in very less areas but it has the potential to deliver better income to the farmers.

 The presence of husk in Little Millet, Foxtail Millet, and Barnyard Millet makes it difficult to process.
 The women of Bhanjapadar Village said it takes about 1 hour to process 1 kg of Little Millet.
 When any Guest comes to our home or at the time of festival we process the little millet for consumption.
 Introducing millet processing machines will make their work easier and reduce drudgery.